 Once they are cooked to your liking, scoop them onto the paper towel.
 If you are doing more, place the next batch in while the first cools.
 The first batch can be dusted with salt, or your favorite seasoning.
 I mix salt, garlic, pepper, cumin and paprika, I my secret seasoning, LOL.
 I then put them into a paper grocery sack or a large Tupperware container lined with fresh paper towel.
 Once you have moved the first batch, repeat with the following batches.

 After my oil has cooled, I store it in the coolest room in the house with the lid on.
 I strain the oil between most batches and never use the oil for anything else.
 If you boil something battered it will dirty it up.
 I also like doing most batter fried items in a different pan anyway.
 But we eat chips that often in our house.
 I am assuming there might be less preservatives, but not actually sure.
 We eat the chips for about three weeks before they are really considered stale.
 But you do have to keep them in a sealed container.
 During football season we go through a large batch each weekend, so leftovers are not an issue.
+You can also fry flour tortillas the same way.
+Then instead of a salt seasoning, you would dust them with a cinnamon sugar mix.
+I like cinnamon and powdered sugar.
+Add a little honey or chocolate dip and they are a great dessert!

 Home fried tortilla chips will not make your family any healthier, but it will help your pocket book!